It sounds so simple, but if we as teachers put more effort into who we are teaching, more of the what would take care of itself.

 - Moved around the U.S., as in the case of migrant farmworkers

 Finding out this single detail will also provide your first clues as to the student's prior experiences with schooling, the family's socio-economic situation, and any previous traumas (see below for more information).
+To learn more about the dangerous conditions that children may experience on their journy from Latin America to the U.S., see this report from Buzzfeed.

 Sources of Information: You may be able to learn about the student's background from students themselves, parents, siblings, the home language survey, or student records.